 Adam Elkus, Vampire-Hunting As A Vocation.

-Fascinating analysis by a conservative partisan, Why is Everything Liberal?.
+Fascinating analysis from a conservative perspective, Why is Everything Liberal?.